-In a market that teems with many travel backpack types for women and children, choosing the right one can be a bit daunting.
+In a market teeming with many types of travel backpack for women, men and children, choosing the right one can be a bit daunting.
 However, this backpacking guide will bring you the appropriate tips for buying a good pack.
 Backpacking is not just about adventure, but it is about freedom.
 Freedom to see the world, to enjoy yourself, to mingle with many people from different backgrounds, experience new cultures, enlarge the scope through which you see the world and above all things, have something to tell your grandchildren one day.

 People attempting backpacking for beginners should know one important thing – that enjoying your travel experience depends mainly on one thing, and that is your backpack.
 Remember, all the time that you will be traveling, you will be virtually living off your back pack.
 Therefore, it had better be good.